- A stunning and substantial detached five bedroom family house

-- Mainline railway station approx. one mile away
+- Village High Street and Mainline Railway Station approx. one mile

 - VIEWING HIGHLY RECOMMENDED